 Here is our 5-step social media strategy for businesses in 2021.

-Set a realistic social media goals
+1. Set a realistic social media goals

-While this may be possible, does this fit well into your business planning as a whole?
-Ideally, you should set strategic goals that can compliment your overall business objectives.
+A problem most businesses face on social media is that they spend so much time setting unrealistic targets.
+Today, they’ll like to hit 1,000,000 views on YouTube, tomorrow they want to get 100,000 followers on Instagram While this may be possible, does this fit well into your business planning as a whole?
+Ideally, you should set strategic goals that can complement your overall business objectives.

 Make sure your goals are:

 The SMARTer your goals are, the more easy it will be for to meet them.

 One common mistake made by businesses on social media is that businesses often think everyone is their target audience and everyone will like them.
 False.
 Social media isn’t a merry-go-round where it’s all fun and stuff.
 Look back at the goals you set in step 1.